xchjason/CovidPopulationModel/README.md

 ### 3.4.3  Model use mode 3 – User modifies assumptions

 Use the TRANSFER COLAB notebook (named "Model_Notebook(Customize).ipynb").

+Overview
+- You can run the four **CODE SETUP** steps once (assuming that you do not change switch to a different control workbook).
+- Next, execute the three **ADD TO WORKBOOK** steps.
+- Now you can customize parameters (in green cells inn the control workbook).
+- Run the **UPDATE WORKBOOK** code segment after customizing control workbook parameters.
+- Run the **UPDATE JSON** code segment after updating the workbook.
+- Finally, you can execute **RUN MODEL**.

 Run the simulation: